 Therefore, before you contact any investor, test your product.
-Uber, when started, relied on SMS system in the beginning before they moved onto app.
+Uber, when started, relied on the SMS system in the beginning before they moved onto the app.
 Point is, talk to the real customers.
-Will they commit to use your solution?
+Will they commit to using your solution?
 If not, go back to your idea board.

-Similarly, when you’ve a startup idea in mind, it’s better that you build a minimal viable product to validate your idea, and then only take the step towards building on demand delivery app like Uber of your on demand startup idea.
+Similarly, when you have a startup idea in mind, it’s better that you build a minimal viable product to validate your idea, and then only take the step towards building an on-demand delivery app like Uber of your on-demand startup idea.

 Of course, there is no doubt that Uber brought revolution in the taxi industry, and due to that many industries have been disrupted now.
 But, keep this secret in your mind whenever an idea pops up in your head and act smartly to achieve success in the on-demand economy.

 This page was last edited on May 25th, 2020, at 10:25.